-In the past 50 years, wood stoves have gone through several changes.
-Initially they were simply boxes with a loose-fitting door and a chimney—like the Ben Franklin stove.
-These stoves burned uncontrollably and inefficiently and needed constant feeding.
-Later, air-tightness became a thing: dampers were dialed in, rope caulk was added to the doors, and the fires were slowed down so they could burn all night.
-But as the fire burner longer and cooler, not all the organic matter was burned— more went up the chimney.
-Flammable wood gasses called creosote condensed on the cool sides of the chimney, building up thick tar-like layers.
-Eventually that caught on fire, sometimes taking the whole house with it.
-In the 70’s we went though the energy crises and wood stoves became a very popular way to deal with spiraling oil cost.
-The 70’s also saw the birth of the environmental movement and the EPA.
-The EPA stepped in as did Underwriter’s Laboratory (UL).
+In the ‘70s, the nation endured an energy crisis, and wood stoves became a very popular way to deal with the spiraling cost of oil.
+The ‘70s also saw the birth of the environmental movement and the Environmental Protection Agency (EPA).
+The EPA stepped in to regulate the developments in wood heating as did Underwriter’s Laboratory (UL).
 Stoves had to be made safer and cleaner burning.
-Expensive Catalytic convertors—like on your car—were added to the stove outlet, to capture some of the nasty stuff.
-But neophytes, in their craze to burn wood, skipped the all-important step of letting firewood dry at least 2 years.
+Expensive catalytic converters—like on your car—were added to the stove outlet to capture some of the nasty stuff.
+But neophytes, in their craze to burn wood, skipped the all-important step of letting firewood dry at least two years.
 The converters clogged up.
 The cats were dropped, and the focus turned to better engineering.
-Stoves are now designed with all kinds of baffles to get the wood to burn cleanly; they are complicated affairs, and many don’t work that great- they certainly don’t burn all night, or, as I used to do with mine, burn non-stop, all winter.
+Stoves are now designed with all kinds of baffles to get the wood to burn cleanly.
+They are complicated affairs, and many don’t work that great.
+They certainly don’t burn all night, or as I used to do with mine, burn non-stop all winter.

 The three sides of the fire triangle are heat, fuel, and oxygen.
 A perfect balance gives a cleaner burn.

-You can easily adjust the fuel and air but not so much, the heat.
-The heat in a wood stove comes from the fire itself, so, you need to get the stove very hot, as quickly as possible, to achieve a good balance.
-Wood emits gas when is heated above a certain point in a reduced atmosphere; this gas will burn cleaner than the wood itself.
-If you get your stove so hot that the wood gas burns before the wood, it will burn cleanly.
-There are cars designed to run on wood gas: a heated tank of wood chips creates the gas that runs the engine.
-Most stoves have a baffle or two and an upper chamber where the hot gasses will hopefully combust when mixed with additional air; the real heat is at the top of stove, before it exits the flue.
-In my Lämpimämpi stove, the top plate, that the rocks sit on, is 3/8” steel.
+Most stoves have a baffle or two and an upper chamber where the hot gases will hopefully combust when mixed with additional air.
+The real heat is at the top of stove, before it exits the flu.
+In my Lämpimämpi stove, the top plate that the rocks sit on is 3/8” steel.
 I will get this steel glowing a dull cherry red (about 1300°F).
-Any gasses passing through this chamber will be burned.
-But until the upper chamber is hot, gasses and particulate will escape up the chimney and the sauna will smoke.
+Any gas passing through this chamber will be burned.
+But until the upper chamber is hot, gases and particulates will escape up the chimney, and the sauna will smoke.
 Having a brick-lined fire chamber will help the fire get hotter faster.
 Wet cool days will make it worse as will a down-draft caused by the sauna being in the lee of nearby trees or structures.
 Wet wood doesn’t help either.

-If you look “Podunk” up in the dictionary, it will tell you that it is a hypothetical or insignificant town.
 The folks who live there think otherwise.
-Podunk is actually a place name on the map a short ski south of Trumansburg, New York, where I grew up.
-Despite having only a smattering of residents, they will all tell you that is very real and very significant.
+In reality, Podunk is a place name on the map, the location just a short ski south of Trumansburg, New York, where I grew up.
+The smattering of residents, will all tell you that Podunk is very real and very significant.

 Jumping in the creek in the dead of winter after a searing round in the sauna, we felt more alive than ever.
 That feeling has never died; each cold plunge I take during sauna takes me back to that creek.

 Real or not, Podunk is the same as it will always be.
-What are memories but unreal fragments in our minds, ready to be stirred up by whirling waters of a cold stream, or by the hot steam of a sauna?
-The old next to the new will always appear old, until we make it new again and live our lives in the now, to the fullest, with no regrets, and dreams, not of memories, but of tomorrows.
+What are memories but unreal fragments of experience in our minds, ready to be stirred up by whirling waters in a cold stream or by the exhilarating steam of a sauna?

 New sauna and parked it next to the old sauna near the creek.